 Key Legal Strategies Utilized by Shapiro & Appleton

 Traumatic brain injury cases are some of the most complex and difficult in the field of personal injury law.
 The ramifications of a brain injury can be difficult to fully assess, especially when the victim is a young child.
 The fact that no one actually saw the child enter the pool area presented another issue.
 Our legal team knew we had our work cut out for us, but we were also shocked by the videos showing the latch failing repeatedly.
 Our law firm immediately began researching the rules and regulations governing building structures in North Carolina.
-We discovered that North Carolina adopted the "BOCA" (i.e. Building Officials Code
+We discovered that North Carolina adopted the “BOCA” (i.e. Building Officials Code Administrators).
+The BOCA standards required all residential pools to be equipped with self-latching gates.

 We also studied the provisions of an important statute adopted in North Carolina called the “North Carolina Vacation Rental Act” (the “VRA” for short).
 This statute requires that any North Carolina landlord leasing a vacation rental property must be in compliance with all building codes at the time of renting the property.
 Also, vacation rental landlords are required to provide a fit and habitable rental premises, as well as safe common areas.